Van For Sale

 Minimal rust (besides the lower seam rust) due the van living most of it's life in the Southwestern USA.
 The vast majority is superficial.

-Recently passed NC safety inspection (for registration) September 2018.
+Current NC safety inspection (required for registration)

 Clean North Carolina title in-hand.